-The new Ulysse Nardin Classico automatic chronometer watch takes place of the popular -not to say “iconic”- San Marko model.
+The new Ulysse Nardin Classico automatic chronometer takes place of the popular -not to say “iconic”- San Marko.
 While, for obvious reasons, not selling in quantities similar to their blingy Maxi Marine line of pseudo-divers, this is still one of the most elegant timekeepers in Ulysse Nardin’s current product line-up.

-The new watch, which is available in both 18 carat rose or white gold, sports both simple and elegant round case.
+The new Classico is available in both 18-karat rose or white gold and sports a round case that is both simple and elegant.

 The Ulysse Nardin Classico comes in a rather large body whole 40 millimeters in diameter, which may be somewhat of a disappointment to people that associate a dress watch with smaller cases around 38 mm in width.

 The new watch is available with a choice of a black or silver dial.
 Yet, the most interesting is the watch in white gold, because it is equipped with a multilayered bright blue Grand Feu enamel dial with guilloche pattern.